Democrats refuse to accept Biden’s $1.75 trillion compromise framework

 Democratic lawmakers ignored the “framework agreement” President Biden offered for a $1.75 trillion expansion of the federal safety net, dealing him an embarrassing blow to his credibility as he jetted to Europe to meet with world leaders.

-Mr. Biden, after months of delay, shocked Washington on Thursday by announcing a had the basis for a deal on the long-sought social welfare and climate change bill.
-While the package’s overall price tag was far-short of the $3.5 trillion originally proposed, Mr. Biden heralded the compromise that would bring together his fractured Democratic Party.
+Mr. Biden, after months of delay, shocked Washington on Thursday by announcing he had the basis for a deal on the long-sought social welfare and climate change bill.
+While the package’s overall price tag was far short of the $3.5 trillion originally proposed, Mr. Biden heralded the compromise that would bring together his fractured Democratic Party.

 “No one got everything they wanted, including me, but that’s what compromise is,” said Mr. Biden.
 “I know how deeply people feel about the things that they fight for, but this framework includes historic investments in our nation and in our people … they’re truly consequential.”